 Control over ads personalization

-We are also providing new publisher controls for ads personalization:
+We also provide publisher controls for ads personalization:

 - Ad Technology Provider Controls (Ad Manager Help Center, AdMob Help Center, AdSense Help Center) give you the ability to select which partners you want to measure and serve ads for EEA and UK users on your sites and apps when inventory is sold via programmatic channels, including Programmatic Guaranteed.
 You can select your preferred partners from a list of companies that have provided us with information about their compliance with the GDPR - all of whom also have to comply with our data usage policy to help protect your users’ data.
 The full list of ad technology providers featured in those controls is available in the Help Centers for Ad Manager, AdSense, and AdMob.
 (Measurement and ad technology partners who have not yet provided this information should reach out using this form).